ACPO: AI-Enabled Compiler Framework: Introduction Related Works

-\begin{enumerate} \item As a framework, it provides a comprehensive set of tools, libraries, and algorithmic methods by enabling compiler engineers with a straightforward and user-friendly interface to instantiate \texttt{ACPOModel} classes to replace LLVM's existing hard-coded heuristics. \item ML APIs and the compiler are seamlessly connected, but at the same time, they are not interdependent; changing compiler versions, ML models, or ML frameworks won't break the functionality of ACPO.
-As long as the inputs/outputs match, users can easily revise the ML side without the need to rebuild LLVM after every change. \item Showcasing the benefits of ACPO, we demonstrate \taco{two different scenarios:} \begin{enumerate} \item \taco{Loop Unroll Pass --- Building both the interface and the ML model.
-Loop Unroll pass can be optimized from scratch by adding the necessary code to instantiate \texttt{ACPOLUModel} from \texttt{ACPOModel} and also by providing an ML model to outperform LLVM's unrolling decisions at \texttt{O3} on Polybench and a number of other benchmarks.} \item \taco{Function Inlining Pass --- Building the interface and leveraging an existing ML model.
-Function Inlining pass can be optimized by leveraging an existing ML model, i.e., MLGOPerf \cite{ashouri2022mlgoperf}, using ACPO framework.
-We do that by creating an ACPOModel instance, called \texttt{ACPOFIModel}, and ensuring its inputs and outputs match the existing model so it can be simply invoked at the appropriate point in the compilation process.
-We demonstrate the ease of integration and versatility of ACPO framework and that how it can be used to connect existing models to the new frameworks.
-Experimental results on Cbench reveal that the performance of ACPOFIModel is comparable with the reported results in the original work while benefiting from a multi-layer design of ACPO on the separation between the ML APIs and the compiler.} \end{enumerate} \end{enumerate}
+\begin{enumerate} \item A framework to provide a comprehensive set of predefined program features, libraries, and algorithmic methods by enabling compiler engineers with a user-friendly interface to instantiate \texttt{ACPOModel} classes to replace LLVM's existing hard-coded heuristics. \item ML APIs and the compiler are seamlessly connected, but at the same time, they are not interdependent; changing compiler versions, ML models, or ML frameworks won't break the functionality of ACPO.
+As long as the inputs/outputs match, users can easily revise the ML side without rebuilding LLVM after every change. \item Showcasing the benefits of ACPO, we demonstrate two different scenarios with LLVM:\\ a) Loop Unroll Pass --- Building both the interface and the ML model. b) Function Inlining Pass --- Building the interface and leveraging an existing ML model \cite{ashouri2022mlgoperf}. \end{enumerate}

 The rest of the paper is organized as follows.
 Section \ref{sec:related} discusses the state of the art.
 Section \ref{sec:proposed} gives details on our proposed framework and how the different layers of abstraction communicate with each other.
-Under Section \ref{sec:acpolumodel}, we showcase how Loop Unroll pass can benefit by instantiating \texttt{ACPOLUModel} and, subsequently, Section \ref{sec:acpofimodel} does so for Function Inlining pass.
+Under Sections \ref{sec:acpolumodel} and \ref{sec:acpofimodel}, we showcase how Loop Unroll and Function Inlining passes can benefit by instantiating \texttt{ACPOLUModel}.
 Section \ref{sec:res} showcases the experimental results including the individual and the combined results of deploying both models and Finally, in Section \ref{sec:discussion} we discuss challenges and propose directions for future work.